balderdashy/sails-docs/FAQ.md

 ## Articles / Interviews / Press

+> If you'd like a link to be added to this list, contact @mikermcneil on Twitter (and remind him if necessary, please!)

 + [Sails.js - Awesome MVC for Node.js] (http://sethetter.com/sails-js/)
 + Interview w/ Tim Heckel [on InfoQ](http://www.infoq.com/news/2013/04/Sails-0.8.9-Released)
 + [Case Technical Blog](http://casestaffingsolutions.com/wordpress/?tag=sails-js)